KrystianGolinski/Simulated_Trading_Platform/README.md

 **Testing**

-Extensive testing structure throughout, comprehensive debug options, easy error tracing for causation, very solid foundation to begin development.
+Extensive testing structure throughout, adequate debug options, easy error tracing for causation, very solid foundation to begin development.
 Testing coverage covers all crucial aspects of the platform ensuring integrity is maintained.
 Error handling is structured and categorised in the API.

 **Multi-platformity**